 Weeks at Sea.
-The “Crazy Project”, as some meant it to be, started up in Moss in Norway July the first and ended the last day of August in Nyhavn, Copenhagen.
+The “Crazy Project”, as some meant it to be, started up in Moss, Norway start of July and ended the last day of August in Nyhavn, Copenhagen.
 After 8 weeks at sea in the small Suvi the boat and the skipper was still fit for fight.
 Together we proved that such an adventure can be done, if you have the right boat and a strong man to row it.
 I survived strong winds and up to 5 feet high waves due to the fact of a perfect boat and strong arms to row “Terje Vigen 2″ trough the rough sea.

 Safety first.
 My Suvi is an unsinkable one with floating gel in 3 camers and a total weight of only 170 pounds.
 A total weight of 800 pounds including food, clothing and necessary security equipment as storm-lamp, life jacket, GPS, anchor, SOS alarm, cameras and radio, fenders and ropes.
 Just little room for the skipper when the boat is fully packed.